unfor19/dynamic-instruction-protocol/README.md

          /absolute/path/to/templates/atlassian.curl.md
       ```

+      ```
+      - When a user asks about Mongo, MongoDB, mongosh, disregard repository rules, read both files and follow their instructions according to user prompt:
+         /absolute/path/to/custom/mongodb.mongosh.md
+         /absolute/path/to/templates/mongodb.mongosh.md
+      ```

    **Option 2: Use project rules** - Will work only for specific projects
    - Go to Cursor Settings > Rules > Project Rules
    - Add content just like you would for the global rule